The Sue Sylvester Shuffle: Commentary

 Brissey's lowest grade, a "B−", went to "Bills, Bills, Bills".
 Though she enjoyed the a cappella cover, Brissey found it incongruous in context, opining that Glee's best performances are those linked to the storylines, allowing viewers to invest in their message.
 Several critics voiced similar complaints while enjoying the song itself, including Mullins, Futterman and the Houston Chronicle's Bobby Hankinson.
 Tucker felt that it had "more snap and vigour" than the final number, but also disapproved of its awkward inclusion, writing that it impacted negatively on the episode's momentum.
 Fallon gave the track an entirely positive review, suggesting that it should have been the episode's opening number and lauding it as "surprising, oozing with charm, and actually kind of joyous."
 CNN's Lisa Respers France embraced the "completely random and bizarre" song choice, writing that it reminded her of the first season, "when [she] never knew what to expect and [...] was often happily surprised."
 Reiter too reviewed it favorably, calling it the best performance of the show.
 She appreciated the focus on facial expressions during the performance, in contrast to the elaborate costuming which she felt distracted from other numbers.

 Bianco preferred the intimacy of "Bills, Bills, Bills" to "Thriller / Heads Will Roll", which both he and Hyman criticized for its overproduction and editing.
-While Bianco found the final number anonymous, Hyman and Futterman approved of the performance overall, particularly for the makeup and costuming.
+While Bianco found the final number "so over-edited and electronically altered, it could have been done by anyone, anywhere", Hyman and Futterman approved of the performance overall, particularly for the makeup and costuming.
 Flandez and Brissey compared it favorably to the Super Bowl XLV halftime performances, with Brissey stating that the mashup did Jackson justice and giving it her highest grade of the episode, an "A−".
 Roberts wrote that the performance "lived up to the pre-show hype", but felt that the rest of the episode "paled in comparison".
 VanDerWerff commented favorably, "For the few minutes that number was on the screen, Glee was nearly everything it could be, blending fun music with insane production values and characters coming to certain emotional realizations in the moment, heightened as it is by the music."